 Hispanic women face a unique set of challenges when it comes to breastfeeding, including overcoming longstanding cultural beliefs, such as views on healthy baby weight, and dealing with language barriers.
-When compared to all other racial groups, Hispanic mothers are most likely to supplement breastmilk with formula within the first two days of life.
+When compared to all other ethnic groups, Hispanic mothers are most likely to supplement breastmilk with formula within the first two days of life.
 One hospital on the Texas-Mexico border, serving a nearly 100 percent Hispanic population, has introduced a variety of interventions aimed at closing the breastfeeding disparity gap, specifically as it relates to exclusive breastfeeding.

 “We’re working with an isolated community who do not have access to the resources available in larger cities, such as public health fairs or even informative commercials.
 Instead, we have a population with less exposure to breastfeeding messages, many of whom believe that formula has the same benefits as breastmilk,” says Julie Munoz, RN, MSN, CLC, who is leading improvement efforts at Fort Duncan Regional Medical Center in Eagle Pass, TX.
 “This belief is often coupled with cultural misconceptions—such as what constitutes a healthy baby weight—which encourages new mothers to turn to formula because they can see it and measure it; they know exactly what is going in their babies’ stomachs.”